aglasson/PSAppManager/readme.md

 ## Intended Features
 #### Major Features
-* Refers to a config file that specifies the applications, which system 'environment' they should exist in, their expected versions, config paths for each app.
-* Installation of a package manager, installation of desired apps at a desired version.
+* Installation/setup and configuration of a package manager (currently just Chocolatey).
 * Settings synchronisation to and from a location accessible at all intended 'environments'.

 #### Minor Features